WR 147

 WR 147 is a multiple star system in the constellation of Cygnus.
-The system is extremely reddened by interstellar extinction - that is, dust in front of the star scatters much of the blue light coming from WR 147, leaving the star appearing reddish.
+The system is extremely reddened by interstellar extinction – that is, dust in front of the star scatters much of the blue light coming from WR 147, leaving the star appearing reddish.

 Distance

 The distance of WR 147 has been calculated to be 630 parsecs based on infrared photometry, which would place it in front of the OB association known as Cygnus OB2.
 The extinction in the visual range was calculated to be 11.5 magnitudes and the absolute visual magnitude assumed to be −6.7.
 This would make WR 147 one of the closest known Wolf-Rayet stars, despite its faint apparent magnitude.

 A later calculation using optical and ultraviolet photometry derived a slightly lower value for the extinction.
 Combined with an assumption of a brighter absolute magnitude, this gave a distance modulus of 10.6 corresponding to a distance of about 1,200 pc.
-This is still one of the nearest Wolf-Rayet systems to the sun.
+This is still one of the nearest Wolf–Rayet systems to the sun.

 A Gaia Data Release 3 parallax of 0.5 mas corresponds to a distance of around 2,000 parsecs although there is considerable uncertainly on that value.

 System

 WR 147 consists of at least two very massive stars.
-The primary is a Wolf-Rayet star, designated WR 147S or just WR 147.
+The primary is a Wolf–Rayet star, designated WR 147S or just WR 147.
 A companion, designated WR 147N, is a B-type main-sequence star or O-type giant) 0.5 " away to the north.
 A much closer companion is also suspected on the basis of a "radio pinwheel" which would be produced as the companion orbits through the wind of the primary star with a period of 1.7 years.

 WR 147 was resolved into two components in the 1990s, separated first at radio wavelengths.
-Based on an angular separation of about 643±157 mas, this translates to an projected (i.e. minimum) separation of about 403±45 AU, which is about thirteen times the distance between Neptune and the Sun.
+Based on an angular separation of about 643±157 mas, this translates to a projected (i.e. minimum) separation of about 403±45 AU, which is about thirteen times the distance between Neptune and the Sun.
 The location of the companion resolved in the near-infrared is slightly further from the primary than the radio source originally called WR 147N, and it has been referred to as WR 147NIR.